 This suggests that part of the conscious experience is interlinked with the limitations of our very own genetic code.
 In a way, our genetic hardwiring allows us a degree of autonomous selfishness, which could be an absolute prerequisite for having an independent and functioning need system.

 If the philosophical reasoning in this article hides any suggestions about a future sentient AI, what are those suggestions?
-A key element, I would argue, is that the singularity of AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing limitations on technology.
+A key element, I would argue, is that the singularity of AI, the conscious autonomy of machines, might be less about computational prowess and more about imposing technological limitations.